 London pre-open: Stocks seen higher ahead of inflation data

-On the data front, the UK retail price index, producer price index and consumer price index are all due at 0930 BST.
+On the data front, the consumer, retail and producer price indices are all due at 0930 GMT.

 Hewson said the headline CPI numbers for January are likely to see a little bit of an uplift as transport costs rise at the beginning of the new calendar year as rail fare rises get factored in.